pergolafabio/Hikvision-Addons/hikvison-opensips/README.md

 Now, goto the section "Domains", add new domain and put in the IP address of your HA instance, after adding the domain, goto the users section, add a new user:
 Username: 10000000005, the password you can choose here...
+Important!
+Do a restart of the add-on, that will activate the user...
 ![Domain](domain.PNG)
 ![User](user.PNG)